 Evernote is one of the most popular and widely used web clippers.
 It offers great features and an outstanding synchronization experience.
-Evernote app is available on all the platforms, and you can easily sync your notes and web clippings.
+Evernote app is available on all platforms, and you can easily sync your notes and web clippings.
 Evernote also works on the concept of notebooks.
-You can create as many notebooks you want and then put your notes into these notebooks.
+You can create as many notebooks as you want and then put your notes into these notebooks.
 The web clipper extension can take note in quite a few modes.
 The Article mode lets you extract the main part of the webpage without including the sidebar and headers.
 Simplified Article mode lets you take out just the text from the webpage.
 And the screenshot mode lets you capture a certain area and save it as an image Evernote Web Clipper also comes with annotation features for screenshots.
 Click here to download Evernote Web Clipper.

 3. Notebook Web Clipper

 Diigo is more of an annotation tool that lets you save your annotations to the cloud.
 It makes it easier for teams to share their annotations and collaborate.
 With Diigo, you can annotate any webpage, PDF file or a screenshot.
 You can highlight things or even add sticky notes on the webpage.
 All these annotations can be saved to the cloud and accessed later.
 There is a feature called Outliner that lets you take notes like a conventional web clipper.
-Diigo was the most intuitive and innovative web-clipper I’ve ever come across.
+Diigo was the most intuitive and innovative web clipper I’ve ever come across.
 Click here to download Diigo.

 5. Google Keep

-Google Keep is a very basic and a simple note-taking application.
+Google Keep is a very basic and simple note-taking application.
 The chrome extension lets you quickly snap in some information and save it in your Keep account.
 This extension can be very handy if you do not want much fuss but a simple click to save your notes.
 Taking notes using this extension took considerably lesser time than other applications but Keep lacked some essential features like images and screenshots.
 Click here to download Google Keep for Chrome.

-These were some of the best available productivity note taking extensions.
+These were some of the best available productivity note-taking extensions.
 These extensions will not only help you carry out your research but will improve the presentability of the information you collect.
 If you are working on something big and you have to browse a lot of websites for a particular topic, I would recommend using Evernote.
-But if you usually take short notes, reminders from a webpage then go for Diigo or Google Keep.
+But if you usually take short notes, or reminders from a webpage then go for Diigo or Google Keep.